ssappenfield/Explainer/explainer/explainer.md

 ## Why is a PWA Version History Needed?
 There is currently no standard way for PWA's changelog to be displayed or accessed.
 ## Goals for v1
--Enable developers to display their PWA's changelog in a standardized fashion -Enable user to access PWAs change log easily within the app
+- Enable developers to display their PWA's changelog in a standardized fashion
+- Enable user to access PWAs change log easily within the app
 ## Use Cases

 Most PWAs are regularly updated, and by providing end users access to information concerning these updates, the users understanding of the app would improve.
 Also, app accessibility for end users would increase as a result of the following: